Moving Average Convergence Divergence – Is it Important?

 MACD or Moving Average Convergence Divergence is a great way to assess a stock price direction.
 LEARN how to use this powerful indicator.
 In this article, I provide the essential need to know information.
 I encourage you if you have a day to spare, to do further reading on the subject; however, it can be a little hard going and is useful if you suffer insomnia.

 MACD was developed by Gerald Appel as a means of easily showing the Moving Averages of a stock in a way that could show the strength of the difference of the Moving Averages.
 For example, if the 10 & 20 day moving averages for a stock, move away from each other as the stock is going up, this means the stock is gaining strength.

 Short = the shorter Moving Average e.g., 10

 Long = the longer moving average e.g., 20 or 30, etc

-Period = the Moving average of the difference of the Short and Long above.
+Period = the Moving average of the difference between the Short and Long above.

 Use short MACD configuration for shorter-term trading 5-35-5, or more extended configurations for longer-term trading 12-26-9 is popular, also 10-30-5.

 Experiment, and also view charts on different timeframes to test if the indicator is true from different angles.

 This could go on and on, however, I will suggest now we move to a more practical use of MACD viewing it in real life on a real stock.

 Please be aware, sometimes MACD does not tell you anything about a stock, but in many cases it does.
 As always, if the indicators tell you nothing there is probably nothing to be told move on and look for other stocks.

 Here we have a MACD configured of 10, 30, 5 Simple, and this is a 2 Day (per bar) Chart.